-is an online free content reference work for making sense of controversial topics.
+is a free content reference work and collaborative annotation tool for making sense of complex topics.
 It is written collaboratively by volunteers using custom wiki software.
-The principal goal of the project is to establish and describe writings, claims, and questions which underlie common controversies.
+The principal goal of the project is to establish and describe writings, claims, and questions which underlie subjects of interest to humanity.

 We are glad to have you!